safdar-azeem/vue-ssr-lite/README.md

 </template>
 ```

-Core owns `createApp` / `createSSRApp`, router history, SSR rendering, hydration, and mounting. `main.ts` only installs plugins, providers, and global CSS.

-No `defineApplication()` is required for a single application.
-Core uses `/src/main.ts` and `/src/App.vue` automatically.

 ## 5. HTML entry

-Keep a standard Vite `index.html` at the project root when you want one.
-If it is absent, Core supplies a default document.
+Keep a standard Vite `index.html` at the project root.

 ## 6. Start development